codingbas/organize.now/README.md

 To deploy this application with Heroku, click [here](https://organizenow.herokuapp.com)

+Testpayment for Premium membership can be done with:
+* 4242 4242 4242 4242
+* CCV: 111

 ## UX
-This web application is a simple ToDo app made in Django.
-You can have a trial version where you can make 10 ToDo's.
-When you buy the premium version you have unlimited ToDo's.
+This web application is a simple Todo app made in Django.
+You can have a trial version where you can make 10 Todos.
+When you buy the premium version you have unlimited Todos.
 It is designed to allow users to make any todo what they normally write down on paper.
-You will have the user whom wants to use the trial version and make sure the 10 ToDo's are finished on time.
+You will have the user whom wants to use the trial version and make sure the 10 Todos are finished on time.
-The premium user will have all their ToDo's online to have a great overview what to do per day, week or month.
+The premium user will have all their Todos online to have a great overview what to do per day, week or month.

 General User Stories: